European stag beetle

-The European stag beetle is named after appearance of the male: a large beetle with impressive jaws that look like antlers of a deer.
+Lucanus cervus, is named after the appearance of the male: a large beetle with impressive jaws resembling antlers of a deer.
 These jaws are a weird creation of evolution as they are used to impress and fight with male competitors.
 Sometimes they even scare away predators such as woodpeckers and owls.

 While the males can be between 4 and 9 cm long, females are smaller around 3 to 4 cm.
 Also, females have much smaller jaws.
 Sometimes the female can be confused with other species.
 Here is described how to distinguish them from other species with a similar appearance.

-- Pupation & imago: The beetle lives most of its life underground.
-It first lives one or more years as a blind larva, growing up to 10 cm while building up fat.
+The beetle lives most of its life underground.
+It first lives two or more years as a blind larva, growing up to 10 cm while building up fat.
 When fully grown, its color changes from white to yellowish.
-Finally, the larva will spin a cocoon and undergo a metamorphosis.
+Finally, the larva will make a cocoon and undergo a metamorphosis.
 In a few weeks, it becomes an adult (it is then called an imago).

 On the interactive map below, the geographical range is defined within the green line.
 This area is the most probable natural range of the European stag beetle on land areas.
 However, within this area there would be obvious variations in local density because of habitat micro-environments.